 However, in terms of FOREIGN AID, less than 1 percent of the $4 trillion federal budget goes to foreign aid.
 The largest portion of the money goes to health: a third of the U.S. foreign aid budget in 2014, or more than $5.3 billion.
 The next two biggest portions go toward economic development and humanitarian assistance.
 Small sums of aid support democratic elections in other countries.
 A tiny portion goes to protect forests in countries where logging is destroying natural habitats.
 Some aid funds programs that train local law enforcement to combat drug trafficking.

 The annual appropriations cycle is initiated with the President’s budget submission, which is due on the first Monday in February.
 This is followed by congressional consideration of a budget resolution that, in part, sets spending ceilings for the upcoming fiscal year.
 The target date for completion of the budget resolution is April 15.
-Committee and floor consideration of the annual appropriations bills occurs during the spring and summer months and may continue through the fall and winter until annual appropriations are enacted.
+Committee and floor consideration of the annual appropriations bills occur during the spring and summer months and may continue through the fall and winter until annual appropriations are enacted.
 Floor consideration of appropriations measures is subject to procedural rules that may limit the content of those measures and any amendments thereto.

 Congress has established a process that provides for two separate types of measures associated with discretionary spending: authorization bills and appropriation bills.
 These measures perform different functions.
 Authorization bills establish, continue, or modify agencies or programs.
 Appropriations measures subsequently provide funding for the agencies and programs authorized.